 Ode to my love of sweets.
 Seriously, I have a major, major sweet tooth.
-I’ll happily place blame on my grandpa for my love of sweets.
+I’ll happily place blame on my grandpa.
 It was him that constantly offered me fudge bars and pudding and it’s my grandma’s fault for how much I love to bake.
-No shame 😉
+This post is the perfect marriage of what I inherited from the two.

 A few months ago on Pinterest, I ran across these Levain Bakery Copycat Chocolate Chip Cookies.
 Seriously, it’s one of the BEST cookies I have ever eaten.
-I learned the secret to really gooey delicious cookies is to have cold, cold butter when creaming it with the sugar.
-I swear by doing this from here on out.
-So I borrowed the ideas of the chocolate chip cookies and created a new kind of double chocolate chip.
+I learned that the secret to really gooey delicious cookies is to have cold, cold butter when creaming it with the sugar.
+I borrowed the ideas of the chocolate chip cookies and created a new kind of double chocolate chip.
 I also wanted to make it fairly easy and make the dough go farther than just 8 cookies, so I did just that.
 And boy did they turn out good.

 I brought the Brownie Cookies over for a playdate for QB and her BFF.
-All together the batch made about 20 cookies.
+The batch made about 20 cookies.
 It was plenty for our little families to enjoy.
 They were the perfect amount of outer crunch and inside creaminess.
 Just talking about them is making me drool a little.
 I hope you’ll take some time to make them for yourself!

 - 1 cup cold butter, diced